Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2022-07-12-literacy-this-week-post-s8rxhjj98.md

 contentBlocks:
   - contentBlock:
       body: >-
-        Yukon Summer Scavenger Hunt Challenge: A Fun Outdoor Activity for the Whole Family
+        Yukon Summer Scavenger Hunt Challenge: A Fun Outdoor Activity the Whole Family can enjoy!

         Read more about this fun activity in the Yukon News article below.